on the blog

 • How many hours do you want to work, realistically?

-• What’s more important—income potential, or time flexibility?
+• What’s more important: income potential or time flexibility?

 • Do you want to be customer-facing or behind the scenes?

 Your answers to these questions shape the types of franchises that will actually deliver the kind of freedom you envision.
-For example, If you do not want to work weekends, I am NOT going to promote a restaurant-type business even if you came in asking about a Smoothie King.
+For example, if you do not want to work weekends, I am NOT going to promote a restaurant-type business (yep, even if you came in asking about a Smoothie King).
 That does not align with your ideal FIT.

-By designing to your definition of freedom will provide more opportunity for success and even financial outcomes – why?
+By designing franchise business ownership according to your definition of freedom, we will provide more franchise opportunities for success and even financial outcomes.
+Why?
 The business will cater to YOU and what you want your life and role to look like.
-Just because Billy down the street is looking like he is printing money, does not mean you will do the same since the work may not be what your goals and strengths align to.
+Just because Billy down the street is looking like he is printing money with a particular franchise business does not mean you will do the same, since the work may not align with your goals and strengths.

 Your Freedom, Your Fit

-FIT TIP: Freedom in business ownership isn’t something someone else can define for you.
-It’s a deeply personal choice—and the right franchise should be the one that aligns with your unique vision of independence.
+Fit Tip: Freedom in franchise business ownership isn’t something someone else can define for you.
+It’s a deeply personal choice – and the right franchise should be the one that aligns with your unique vision of independence.
 Be honest with yourself.
 It is your scoreboard.

 Ready to define Freedom for YOU?
 Contact me today – no cost, no sales tactics, just learning and exploring together.
+Talk to you soon!

 Personal